This blog may contain affiliate links. Read our disclosure policy for more info.

 Although they usually only have a couple of beers on tap, what they do, they do well.
 I have to admit, my favorite is the IPA, but they also have a really yummy Pale Ale.

-Guiones Brew Co. opens at 4 pm, but it’s best to head here after 5 pm for a better atmosphere.
+Guiones Brew Co. is open Monday to Saturday and opens at 5 pm, but it’s best to head here after 5 pm for a better atmosphere.
 It can also get really busy here, so make a reservation to avoid disappointment.

 4. Puddlefish Brewery